Harlech Castle: Architecture

 The inner ward is guarded by four large circular towers.
 Over time these acquired various names: in 1343, clockwise from the north-east, they were called Le Prisontour, Turris Ultra Gardinium, Le Wedercoktour and Le Chapeltour, but by 1564 they had been renamed the Debtors', Mortimer, Bronwen and Armourer's Towers respectively.
 Le Prisontour incorporated a dungeon and the Le Chapeltour may have contained an artillery workshop in the 16th century.
 Several ranges of buildings were built around the inner ward, including a chapel, kitchen, service buildings, a granary and a great hall.
 The battlements may originally have been built with triple finials in a similar fashion to Conwy, although little remains of these in the modern era.

-The architecture of Harlech has close links to that found in the kingdom of Savoy in the same period.
+The architecture of Harlech has close links to that found in the Savoy in the same period.
 These include semi-circular door arches, window styles, corbelled towers and positioning of putlog holes, and are usually ascribed to the influence of the Savoy architect Master James.
 The links between the Harlech and Savoy are not straightforward, however, as in some cases the relevant Savoy structures were built after James had left the region.
 The similarity in architectural details may, therefore, be the result of the wider role played by Savoy craftsmen and engineers on the Harlech project.